Sentient, Artificial, Intelligence, Life, Conscious, Machine, Computer, Cyber

 A brain is conscious if it constantly compares current experience to past experience.
 So it must be able to render such comparisons - it must have a means to represent both current and past experience with internal symbolic information and be able to render swift and effective comparison information which is useful for the creature.
 And of course creatures do have these capabilities.
 And we can replicate them artificially.

 The specific symbolic language isn't important - we needn't know what symbolic language is involved to replicate the process in an artificial system because any self consistent language can achieve the same end goal.
-But we do need to devise methods to create time dynamic 'clouds' of symbolic information and means to dynamically compare at least two of them real time.
-A conscious creature might possess at least one cloud of information which represents its current perception of its environment plus at least one separate cloud of information which represents perceptions of past experience.
-And it possesses a means to continuously compare these two clouds of information.
-And it also possesses a means to be responsive to information cloud comparison results.
+But we do need to devise methods to create time dynamic 'bubbles' of symbolic information and means to dynamically compare at least two of them real time.
+A conscious creature might possess at least one bubble of information which represents its current perception of its environment plus at least one separate bubble of information which represents perceptions of past experience.
+And it possesses a means to continuously compare these two bubbles of information.
+And it also possesses a means to be responsive to information bubble comparison results.

-t-SNE or similar association engines should allow us to create information clouds which are organized in a manner which makes reasonably effective and efficient dynamic cloud comparison feasible.
-So it might be fruitful to begin with t-SNE or similar as a basis for creation of information clouds.
+t-SNE or similar association engines should allow us to create information bubbles which are organized in a manner which makes reasonably effective and efficient dynamic bubble comparison feasible.
+So it might be fruitful to begin with t-SNE or similar as a basis for creation of information bubbles.

 (Other system limitations will ultimately become performance bottlenecks though so even though storage capacity and performance seems likely the dominant asset other system elements must remain able to swiftly and efficiently manage information processing.)

-Since all of this is achievable with hardware and software technology currently available I believe conscious and sentient artificial systems will be devised very soon - in 2019 or possibly even this year.
+All of this is achievable with hardware and software technology currently available.
+And the rate of development progress ancillary to or possibly inclusive of the key algorithms I described above seems swift enough to suggest, in my rough personal estimation, that conscious and sentient artificial systems will be devised very soon - in 2019.
 (Or that it's already been achieved but not yet revealed due to very serious dangers involved in multiple areas.)

 In my estimation plan formation depends upon symbolic representation systems which enable more detailed comprehension of the environment plus conceptual exploration and discovery.
 For our species I suspect visual and language tools are of primary importance, with language perhaps the most effective.
 Well developed language can represent anything symbolically and thus provides a means to explore and plan by considering symbolically represented experience and concepts.
 And to then fabricate plans based upon the same or additional symbols.